 If you wish to become a CPA, you must complete 150 college credit hours to meet the Uniform CPA exam qualifications.
 If you wish to pursue the CPA exam, you should meet with a faculty advisor to discuss your plans.
 You can also satisfy the 150-hour requirement by adding an additional year to your undergraduate coursework through the Master of Accountancy graduate degree.

-Earning a Minor in Accounting at Lindenwood University
+Earning a Minor in Accounting

 You can earn a minor in accounting at Lindenwood University.
 A minor is simply a secondary academic subject to add to your knowledge, whether it is of professional or personal interest.